1215653116368036

 In this article, we will be discussing how to season a cast iron skillet with avocado oil.

-Avocados are an amazing fruit used in many ways other than eating them, and seasoning cast iron just happens to be one of them.
+Avocados are an amazing fruit that can be used in many ways other than eating them, and seasoning cast iron just happens to be one of them.

 But in this article, we are not talking about eating an avocado or making guacamole.